CEN: Snow research centre

 The laboratory also operates cold-room facilities in order to collect snow samples in the field and to make experiments under controled conditions (air temperature and humidity), as for instance experiments focussing on the time evolution of the physical properties of snow.

-The research is organized along two research teams :
+The research is organized along three research teams :